Which country offers the best experience for the money?

 The American side offers a low-tech theater experience.
 Inside the Niagara Adventure Theater, you can watch a 30-minute movie about the history of the falls.
 The movie is similar to what you’d expect in a national park visitors center.
 However, this movie is quite dated; just look closely at the “present day” skyline shots that are missing most of the Canadian hotels.
 The most interesting part of the screening is the dramatizations that depict the various daredevils that either have tried to cross the falls on tightropes or plunge over the falls in barrels.
 And then there’s the truly miraculous story of a 7-year-old boy who survived an unintentional dive over the falls in only a life jacket.
 If you have the pass, see the movie.
 If not, I don’t think that it’s worth the money.
 Niagara Adventure Theater online cost (when purchased individually and not part of the pass): Youth (5 & under) Free; Youth (6-12) $8; Adult $12.

 After experiencing the major attractions on both the Canadian and American sides of Niagara Falls, here’s what I’d recommend:

 If you can, visit both sides as they each offer a very different feel.
-Spend the least amount of time on the U.S. side, saving your excursions for the Canadian side.
+Spend the least amount of time on the American side, saving your excursions for the Canadian side.
 Both sides can be visited in one day.